Missouri's 27th Senate district

 Missouri's 27th Senatorial District is one of 34 districts in the Missouri Senate.
+The district has been represented by Republican Jamie Burger since 2025.

+Geography

 The district is based in Southeast Missouri and includes all of the counties of Bollinger, Cape Girardeau, Madison, Mississippi, Perry, and Scott.

-The district is currently represented by Republican Holly Rehder.

-District Profile

-Major cities in the district include Cape Girardeau, Sikeston, Jackson, Perryville, Charleston, Scott City, and Fredericktown.
-The district is home to Southeast Missouri State University.
+Major municipalities in the district include Cape Girardeau, Sikeston, Jackson, Perryville, Charleston, Scott City, and Fredericktown.
+The district is also home to Southeast Missouri State University.

-The district, anchored in the GOP stronghold of Cape Girardeau County, is heavily Republican.
-Although Democrats are competitive in local/countywide elections, Republicans dominate in state and federal elections in the district.
-The district has only backed a Democratic statewide candidate once in the past 12 years: former Governor Mel Carnahan in 1996.

-Demographics

-According to the 2010 U.S. Census: